 First, you will need to set up your email signature in your web-based version of Gmail.
 Once it has been set up in your web-based version, your iPhone will automatically use the email signature too.
 Follow our article on how to add a signature to your Gmail account here.

-Note: After you install your signature in the Gmail Desktop app, the Gmail server takes about 4 hours to sync and update the signature across to the Gmail App on your mobile device.
-Please wait approximately 4 hours to test the email signature is installed correctly by composing an email from your mobile Gmail App.
-The signature will not show while you are composing an email, it will only show in your Sent items or on the test email when it's received.
+Note: After installing your signature in the Gmail Desktop app, the Gmail server takes about 30 minutes to sync and update the signature across to the Gmail App on your mobile device.
+Please wait approximately 30 minutes to test the email signature is installed correctly by composing an email from your mobile Gmail App.
+The signature will not show while you are composing an email.
+It will only show in your Sent items or on the test email when it's received.

 Then go to the Main Menu.